Get Started

 Combine the flat rate with other shipping methods like local pickup, free shipping, or same-day delivery.

-Offering a combination of shipping options gives customers the flexibility to choose what works best for them, whether they want the most affordable option or the fastest delivery.
+Offering a combination of shipping options allows customers to choose what works best for them, whether they want the most affordable option or the fastest delivery.

 This variety can make a big difference at checkout, encouraging more customers to complete their purchases.